Red, Purple, Yellow CTA lines operating with major delays, suspended due to derailment near Howard

 Service on the Yellow Line was temporarily suspended about 2:55 p.m.

 And Red Line service was temporarily suspended between Belmont and Howard as of about 2:50 p.m.
-Trains are operating only between 95th and Belmont.
+Trains are operating only between 95th and Belmont, and a shuttle bus is available from Belmont to Howard.

 CTA officials said to consider other service routes, likes buses, after the derailment near Howard.